strangerstudios/pmpro-lock-membership-level/readme.txt

 Tested up to: 4.6.1
 Stable tag: .1

-Lock membership level changes for specific users.
+Lock membership level changes for specific users or by level.

 == Description ==

-This add on allows you to specify members that cannot make changes to their membership level.
+This add on allows you to lock a specific user from making changes to their membership level (including selecting a new level if they currently do not have a level).
 This may be useful for problem members that repeatedly purchase and cancel membership.

-Additionally, you can use this plugin to lock members who cannot cancel membership until a required number of installment payments are made.
+Additionally, you can use this add on to lock a membership level for a specific term.
+This is useful if you want to restrict members from canceling membership until a required number of installment payments are made.

 == Installation ==